AzmayenMurshid/macc/README.md

-# MACC - Martial Arts Combination Creator
+# Sensai.AI - Your AI Martial Arts Training Assistant

-MACC is a web application designed to help martial artists enhance their training by generating dynamic striking combinations.
-Whether you're a beginner learning the basics or an experienced fighter looking to add variety to your training, MACC provides customized combinations to improve your skills.
+Sensai.AI is a web application designed to help martial artists enhance their training through AI-powered guidance and dynamic striking combinations.
+Whether you're a beginner learning the basics or an experienced fighter looking to add variety to your training, Sensai provides personalized coaching and customized combinations to improve your skills.

 ## Features

+- **AI Training Assistant (Sensai)**: Get personalized guidance, technique tips, and training advice from our AI martial arts coach
+- **Natural Chat Interface**: Have fluid conversations with Sensai to get instant answers to your training questions
 - **Dynamic Combination Generation**: Creates unique striking combinations based on your skill level
-- **Difficulty Levels**: Choose between Basic and Intermediate modes to match your experience
+- **Difficulty Levels**: Choose between Basic, Intermediate and Advanced modes to match your experience
-- **Training Timer**: Built-in stopwatch to time your training sessions
+- **Training Timer**: Built-in timer and stopwatch to track your training sessions
 - **Clean Interface**: Simple and intuitive design for distraction-free training
 - **Progressive Learning**: Gradually increase complexity as you improve
 - **Real-time Updates**: Combinations change dynamically as you train

 ## Benefits

+- Get instant expert guidance through AI coaching
+- Receive personalized training programs
-- Improve technique through varied combinations
+- Improve technique through varied combinations and AI feedback
-- Develop muscle memory and flow
+- Develop muscle memory and flow with guided practice
 - Practice realistic fighting scenarios
 - Keep training fresh and challenging
 - Enhance overall striking proficiency